Short ribs: Types of short ribs

-Meatpacking executive Richard C. Banfield notes that the term "short ribs" comes from the fact that the cut of meat contains only a portion of each long beef rib.
+Meatpacking executive Richard C. Banfield notes that the term "short ribs" comes from the fact that the cut of meat contains only a short portion of each long beef rib.

-Using American butcher's nomenclature, short ribs may be taken from the brisket, chuck, plate, or rib areas of beef cattle.
+Using American butchers’ nomenclature, short ribs may be taken from the brisket, chuck, plate, or rib areas of beef cattle.

-The serratus ventralis muscle defines the area in the beef carcass from where short ribs come, and is the preferred muscle tissue for short ribs.
-This muscle originates near the second rib, and covers most of the rib cage.
+The serratus ventralis muscle defines the area in the beef carcass from which short ribs come and is the preferred muscle tissue for short ribs.
+This muscle originates near the second rib and covers most of the rib cage.
 In the chuck area (second through fifth ribs), the muscle is much thicker.
-Moving toward the rump, the serratus ventralis becomes less dense, and may not cover the entire rib.
+Moving toward the rump, the serratus ventralis becomes less dense and may not cover the entire rib.
 Outside of the chuck, the serratus ventralis covers the entire rib with a degree of thickness only in the plate area.
-Over ribs nine through 12, the serratus ventralis is too thin to properly create a true short rib, and meat here is usually turned into a "Royal short rib" or else stripped from the bone and used for ground beef.
+Over ribs nine through 12, the serratus ventralis is too thin to properly create a true short rib, and meat here is usually turned into a "Royal short rib" or stripped from the bone and used for ground beef.

-The latissimus dorsi muscle lies atop the serratus ventralis muscle, and is separated from it by a layer of fat.
+The latissimus dorsi muscle lies atop the serratus ventralis muscle and is separated from it by a layer of fat.
 This muscle is generally found in the chuck area and the upper portion (toward the spine) of the plate.
-It adds thickness to chuck and rib short ribs, but is less prized by chefs than the serratus ventralis muscle.
+It adds thickness to chuck and short ribs but is less prized by chefs than the serratus ventralis muscle.

 Chuck short ribs tend to be meatier than the other two types of ribs, but they are also tougher due to the more extensive connective tissues (collagen and reticulin) in them.
 Plate short ribs tend to be fattier than the other two types.

 Short ribs cut from the rib area near the spine (the dorsal area) are better known as "back ribs" or "dinosaur ribs".
 They consist of what remains of the rib in this area after the rib chop is removed.
-Due to the thinness of the serratus ventralis here, the meat on these ribs is generally intercostal muscle (e.g., the muscle between each rib).
+Due to the thinness of the serratus ventralis here, the meat on these ribs generally consists of intercostal muscle.